PRE-DRYWALL HOME INSPECTIONS

 Remember to look at our bundling options!

-The pre-drywall inspection should be done after the close- in inspection from the government inspector and before the insulation and drywall is installed.
+The pre-drywall inspection should be done after the close-in inspection from the government inspector and before the insulation and drywall is installed by the builder.

-It is important that the builder is made aware that you are going to have an outside independent inspector for a 2 part inspection series, pre-drywall inspection and finish product inspection.
+It's important to inform the builder that you will have an outside independent inspector for a 2 part inspection series, pre-drywall inspection and finish product inspection.
+You MUST inform your builder that you will be having a third party inspector come on site.

 Areas Served: Kent County Delaware, New Castle Delaware, Sussex County Delaware, Philadelphia Pennsylvania, Chester County Pennsylvania, Montgomery County Pennsylvania, Delaware County Pennsylvania, Cecil County Maryland